Views:

 Most eligible members will see no change to their tax position over the remedy period.

-As pension accrues at a lower rate in the legacy scheme, it's less likely you’ll incur higher Annual Allowance charges as a result of this period of service being placed into the legacy scheme.
+As pension accrues at a lower rate in the legacy scheme, it's less likely you’ll incur higher annual allowance (AA) charges because of this period of service being placed into the legacy scheme.

-The government has stated that for some members, the pension changes will cause their tax position to change.
-This could result in tax charges for the member, or the member becoming entitled to a reimbursement of tax previously paid.
+The government has stated for some members the pension changes will cause their tax position to change.
+This could result in tax charges for you or you becoming entitled to a reimbursement of tax previously paid.

-Some members may also face changes in their contributions in respect of the remedy period, which may also affect their income tax position.
+You may also face changes in your contributions which may also affect your income tax position.

-If a member has already retired, a member’s total pension income may also change and tax will be payable on any increase in pension.
+If you've already retired, your total pension income may also change and tax will be payable on any increase in pension.

 Read more information on the GOV.UK website.

-The government is currently considering how Scheme Pays and repayment plans can be used to accommodate any increases in tax charges that may arise from the changes.
+The government is currently considering how scheme pays and repayment plans can be used to accommodate any increases in tax charges which may arise from the changes.

 Comments (0)